- On 5 May, 2026

 What can you bring to Sziget?
 Festival rules explained

-✅ What you can bring to Sziget
+What you can bring to Sziget

-❌ What you cannot bring to Sziget
+What you cannot bring to Sziget

-- 🚫 Glass bottles or containers – breakable and a safety risk
+- 🚫 Glass bottles or containers

-- 🍾 Alcohol or energy drinks – not allowed at entry points
+- 🍾 Alcohol and energy drinks

-- 🎆 Fireworks or flammable items – serious fire hazard
+- 🎆 Fireworks or flammable items

-- 🔪 Weapons or sharp tools – strictly forbidden
+- 🔪 Weapons or sharp objects

-- ☂️ Umbrellas with metal tips – dangerous in crowded areas
+- ☂️ Umbrellas with metal tips

 Wristbands, re-entry & on-site rules